Solar Guide

 Illinois Solar Incentives

-Elgin homeowners can significantly reduce solar installation costs through federal and state solar incentives in Illinois.
+Elgin homeowners can significantly reduce solar installation costs through various solar incentives in Illinois available at federal and state levels.

-Illinois offers multiple programs including property tax exemptions, cash rebates for smart inverters, and Illinois Shines credits that provide thousands in upfront savings.
+Illinois offers multiple programs including property tax exemptions, cash rebates for smart inverters, and Illinois Shines credits that provide thousands in upfront savings for qualifying Elgin residents.

 $8,428